state-spaces/s4/README.md

 #### Datasets and Dataloaders
 All logic for creating and loading datasets is in `src/dataloaders`.
-This folders includes many old and experimental datasets.
+This folder may include old and experimental datasets.
 The datasets that we consider core are located in `src/dataloaders/datasets.py`.

+#### Data
 The raw data should be organized as follows.
 The data path can be configured by the environment variable `DATA_PATH`, or defaults to `./data` by default, where `.` is the top level directory of this repository (e.g. 'state-spaces').

-#### Data
+Most of the dataloaders download their datasets automatically if not found.
 External datasets include Long Range Arena (LRA), which can be downloaded from their [GitHub page](https://github.com/google-research/long-range-arena).
 <!--- and Language Modeling datasets including WikiText-103, which can be downloaded by the `getdata.sh` script from the [Transformer-XL codebase](https://github.com/kimiyoung/transformer-xl). -->
 These external datasets should be organized as follows: